reddragon/lambda-iOS/README.md

 # lambda-iOS
-A subset of Lisp as an app on iOS, based on the Lambda dialect of Lisp (https://github.com/reddragon/lambda).
+Rob Pike's Ivy language was recently ported to iOS and Android using Gomobile.
+As a purely academic pursuit, I decided to write a subset of LISP called [Lambda](https://github.com/reddragon/lambda), and using gomobile, bring it to iOS.
+Hence, this app.

 This is a WIP, and right now I only have a barebones version ready.

 ### Demo